 Plummer House, 617-243-2104

-Lasell College's Donahue Institute for Values and Public Life mission is to foster awareness of the importance of a civil society and to create sensitivity to the moral dimensions of choices individuals make.
+The mission of Lasell College's Donahue Center for Ethics, Diversity, and Inclusion is to foster awareness of the importance of a civil society and to create sensitivity to the moral dimensions of choices individuals make.
 To this end, the Donahue Institute sponsors forums and workshops that not only augment but also extend beyond classroom experience.
 This is accomplished through hosting speakers, conducting conferences, and showing films intended to extend and deepen students' knowledge of social issues.

 RoseMary B. Fuss Center for Research on Aging and Intergenerational Studies